consolelogreece/GPUParticles/readme.md

 # GPU Based Particles
-This is an entirely GPU based particle simulation created for the purpose of learning WebGL.
+This is an entirely GPU based particle simulation created for the purpose of learning WebGL and GLSL.

 [Click here](https://consolelogreece.github.io/GPUParticles/) for live version.